metio/terraform-provider-k8s/docs/data-sources/hazelcast_com_hazelcast_v1alpha1_manifest.md

 Optional:

+- `base_dir` (String) BaseDir is deprecated.
+Use restore.localConfig to restore from a local backup.
 - `cluster_data_recovery_policy` (String) Configuration of the cluster recovery strategy.
 - `data_recovery_timeout` (Number) DataRecoveryTimeout is timeout for each step of data recovery in seconds.
 Maximum timeout is equal to DataRecoveryTimeout*2 (for each step: validation and data-load).
 - `pvc` (Attributes) Configuration of PersistenceVolumeClaim. (see [below for nested schema](#nestedatt--spec--persistence--pvc))